nohajc/termux-adb/README.md

 https://github.com/termux/termux-packages/wiki/Build-environment
 https://github.com/termux/termux-packages/wiki/Building-packages

+## Current limitations

+Using `termux-usb` and querying device serial number with `libusb` tends to be slow.
+That's not a problem for adb which runs as a daemon and scans USB devices periodically.
+However, it is quite noticable for `termux-fastboot` commands because fastboot doesn't use any background service.
+This can potentially be improved in a future release.

 ## How it actually works

 Termux has the `android-tools` package which contains `adb` and `fastboot` but it normally works on rooted devices only.